-Apocalypse ’45, on the other hand, demonstrates the immense value to be gained from colorizing historical footage.
-The new film, from prolific documentarian Erik Nelson—who previously colorized WWII aerial combat in The Cold Blue—pulls from over 700 reels of 75-year-old film from the National Archives that documented the end of the war in the Pacific.
+Apocalypse ’45—a new film from prolific documentarian Erik Nelson who previously restored WWII aerial combat in The Cold Blue—pulls from over 700 reels of 75-year-old film from the National Archives that documented the end of the war in the Pacific and restores all of them to their original color.
 That grim and bloody tale is now remastered in 4K color with WWII veterans, including Medal of Honor recipient Woody Williams (read our feature story on him HERE), providing the narration.
 The effect is artful and breathtaking.
-The color is subtle and appears so natural you’d swear it was filmed that way.
+The color is subtle and appears so natural you’d never know the footage is approaching the century mark.
 All of which has the combined effect of bringing World War II into the present tense and making the struggles of its participants more tangible than ever before.

-Colorizing the soldiers’ blemishes, faint wisps of mustache, bright eyes full of hope and fear—forces you to remember that the men of greatest generation were not superheroes.
+The soldiers’ blemishes, faint wisps of mustache, bright eyes full of hope and fear—all in color—forces you to remember that the men of greatest generation were not superheroes.
 Most of them were just boys.
-Transferring them from black-and-white to living color removes a mental barrier between us what we’re seeing.
+Seeing these images in living color removes a mental barrier between us what we’re seeing.
 This footage is not ancient.
 The war’s veterans and survivors still live amongst us.
 Likewise, the evil they fought against was not obliterated entirely and lingers still.

 In one scene, our narrator—an American soldier who had stormed a Japanese-occupied island in the Pacific—explains how totally committed the Japanese were to their cause.
 It wasn’t just the soldiers who would rather die than lose, but the citizenry, as well.